Night of the Living Dead (1990 film): Plot

-They discover other survivors hiding in the cellar of the house: Harry Cooper, a selfish and argumentative husband; his wife Helen; their daughter Sarah, who was bitten by a zombie and has fallen seriously ill; and teenage lovers Tom Bitner and Judy Rose Larson.
-The group is divided over what their next course of action should be.
-Harry believes everyone should retreat to the cellar and barricade the door to wait for the authorities.
-Ben thinks the cellar is a "death trap" and that they would be better served fortifying the house, which at least has alternate escape routes, and Barbara suggests that the group should simply leave the house on foot after she notices the zombies' limited mobility.
-An argument between Ben and Harry leaves the Coopers in the basement to tend to their ailing daughter, while the other survivors go upstairs to continue reinforcing the doors and windows.
-The loud construction attracts a large mob of zombies to the farmhouse.
+They soon discover other survivors holed up in the cellar: Harry Cooper, his wife Helen, and their sick daughter Sarah who was bitten by a zombie, as well as teenaged lovers Tom Bitner and Judy Rose Larson.
+The group is divided over their next course of action: Harry insists on hunkering down in the cellar to wait for the authorities, while Ben believes that the cellar is a "death trap" and that they would be better off fortifying and defending the house.
+Noting that the zombies are sluggish, Barbara suggests that they leave on foot.
+Hostile tensions flare between Ben and Harry, so the Coopers stay in the basement while the others continue reinforcing the house.
+The loud construction attracts a large swarm to the farmhouse, surrounding it and leaving the ragtag group trapped with nowhere to go.

-The group devises a plan to escape using Ben's truck, which is out of fuel, by refueling at a locked gas pump a few hundred yards away.
-They find a set of keys within the corpse who lived in the farmhouse.
-Judy Rose, Tom, and Ben proceed up the hill toward the gas pump, but their plan begins to unravel when Ben falls from the bed of the truck and is left to defend himself.
-To their horror, the key to the gas pump is not among the set they brought with them.
-When Tom shoots the lock off, the gasoline gushing forth is ignited by a burning piece of wood in the truck.
-The resulting explosion kills both Tom and Judy.
+They devise a plan to escape by refueling Ben's near-empty truck at a locked gas pump nearby.
+They find a set of keys on Uncle Rege's corpse (the farm's owner) and proceed to drive up the hill toward the gas pump.
+However, their plan starts unraveling when Ben falls from the truck bed and is left to defend himself.
+To Tom's horror, the key set does not include one for the gas pump, so he tries shooting off the lock.
+This causes gasoline to spray and ignite a torch; the truck and gas pump explode, killing both Tom and Judy.